Bells peal across Britain on Games opening day

 But a closing performance by ex-Beatle Paul McCartney should have global appeal for a ceremony that will contrast sharply with Beijing's tightly choreographed, large-scale version.

-Boyle had 27 million pounds ($42 million) to spend on his spectacular, well under half the amount estimated to have been spent in China in 2008.
+Boyle had 27 million pounds to spend on his spectacular, well under half the amount estimated to have been spent in China in 2008.

-There are still plenty of secrets, including who will have the honor of lighting the Olympic cauldron, the moment symbolizing the opening of the Games and ending the Olympic torch's 8,000-mile journey the length and breadth of Britain.
+There are still plenty of secrets, including who will have the honour of lighting the Olympic cauldron, the moment symbolising the opening of the Games and ending the Olympic torch's 8,000-mile (13,000 kms) journey the length and breadth of Britain.

 On Friday, the torch made its way up the River Thames aboard the royal barge Gloriana, which was used in Queen Elizabeth's Diamond Jubilee in June.